tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger_intro.md

 Swagger UI definitely provides a nice visual shape for an API.
 You can easily see all the endpoints and their parameters (like a quick-reference guide).
 Based on this framework, you can help users grasp the basics of your API.

 Additionally, I found that learning the OpenAPI specification and describing my API with these objects and properties helped inform my own API vocabulary.
-By poring through the specification, I realized that there were four main types of parameters: "path" parameters, "header" parameters, "query" parameters, and "request body" parameters.
+For example, I realized that there were four main types of parameters: "path" parameters, "header" parameters, "query" parameters, and "request body" parameters.
 I learned that parameter data types with REST were a "Boolean", "number", "integer", or "string."
 I learned that responses provided "objects" containing "strings" or "arrays."

 In short, implementing the specification gave me an education about API terminology, which in turn helped me describe the various components of my API in credible ways.